JaimePolidura/MemDB/core/README.md

 ## Request format
 - The binary format is bigendian
-- If flag1 is 1 in Auth byte, the request has a nodeId
+- If flag1 is 1 in Auth byte, the request has a selfNode

 ````
                  1 byte